Minnesota All Star Prospects

 Steps To Take: Make a Recommendation to the Baseball Board to Promote A Discussion

-1. Bring the concept to the American Legion Baseball Committee on September 21 2024 as a recommendation FOR REVIEW.
-The presentation was detailed, specific programs and specific coaches were identified.
+1. Bring the concept to the American Legion Baseball Committee on September 21 2024 as one of four 'ideas" or recommendations FOR FUTURE REVIEW.
+The presentation was very detailed, specific programs and specific coaches were identified.
 Barron did not make a proposal on September 21st.
-He made a recommendation.
+He made a recommendation fpor consideration.
+Nothing was secret from the board.

-2. Barron also recommended that the board form a development subcommittee or assign specific board members to buiuld better communications and better coordination.
+2. Barron also recommended that the board form a development subcommittee and assign specific board members to foster better communications and build better coordination.

 3. Barron's intent was to have actual discussions with the director and any other board members that would join the dicussion.
-Spending ten minutes of time describing an idea or a recommendation wpouild not provide any basis for decisions on anyone's part.
-Schaub and the board never provided the oppotunity.
-They just stonewalled with silence.
+Spending ten minutes of time describing an idea or a recommendation would not provide any basis for decisions on anyone's part.

 Steps to Take: Acting on Randy Schaub's Request for a Proposal

 1. Call Steve Cloud - National Baseball Director for American Legion Baseball - Cinncinnati OH.
 The discussion was extensive.
-Cloud has been promoting all-star programs across the country.
+Cloud has been promoting all-star programs across the country including inter-state all-star play.
 He was very positive about an in-season variation that could be helpful to states across the country.
-Technically the teams would be "exhibition" teams the same as all-stars.
+Technically, he suggested the teams would most simply be "exhibition" teams the same as all-stars.
 He liked that we thought they should be formed within "Plan B" guidelines.
 He was excited and stated he would call "Slick" right away.

 2. OK.
-The concept is clearly supported by Legion rules and leadership.
+Our concept was clearly supported by Legion rules and national leadership and our state director.
+Well, we knew it but wanted confirmation.

-3. Call coaches one by one.
-This would take several weeks.
+5. Call coaches that had exporessed interest one by one.
+This could take several weeks.

-5. Individualcalls were made over several weeks.
+7. Individual coach contacts were made from October 5th to the 18th.
 One by one.
+No mass mailing.
 Discussions ensued.
-A possible format template was sent out to a short list of guys.
+A possible format template was sent out to only to the coaches that wanted to participate in the Randy's test trial.
+It was a short list of guys.

 • i.
 Excelsior/Minnetonka